balderdashy/sails-docs/reference/SailsObject.md

 This is the raw reference to socket.io .
 Use it when you want low level access to socket.io .
 If you are new to sockets, you should use the <a href=""> sails pubsub class methods </a> for socket.io .

-For more information, see the socket.io docs <a href="https://github.com/LearnBoost/socket.io/wiki/Rooms"> right here </a>.
+For more information, see the socket.io docs [right here](https://github.com/LearnBoost/socket.io/wiki/Rooms).

 #### sails.io.sockets.clients(`<roomName>`)
 Gives an array containing the sockets currently connected to the supplied room name (string).